How to apply to the Climate Change Solutions Graduate Certificate Program

 Applicants will be evaluated based on the relevance of the student’s interests and career plans to the program as outlined in the letter of intent, as well as the student’s academic performance at UM.

-The deadlines for applications are November 1st and March 1st.
+Applications are considered on a rolling basis.
 Those who wish to apply to the program will submit the following materials:

 For students who are enrolled in a Rackham administered program (i.e. Civil and Environmental Engineering, Environment and Sustainability, Chemistry, Urban Planning, etc.):